-It is a thin, triangular muscle located at the upper part of our bodies.
+A thin, triangular muscle located at the upper part of our chest.

-The triceps are located at the back of your upper arm and help you straighten your arm.
-When strengthened, these muscles may help you to lift heavy objects and feel more energetic overall (4).
+The triceps are located at the back of your upper arm and help you straighten your arm through extension of the elbow.
+(4).

-Do you wish to get a big chest and tricep?
-The good news is that you don’t need heavy equipment to work out your upper body.
-A calisthenics triceps and chest workout can be more than enough for you.
+Do you wish to increase muscle mass in your chest and triceps?
+The good news is that you don’t need heavy equipment to work your upper body.
+A calisthenics triceps and chest workout can be effective in increasing muscle strength and size.

 Here are some exercises that could help:

 Stand a few inches away from the wall and use it as a support to push you with minimal resistance.
-It involves a little pressure on the wrists and is an easy workout.
+This variation may involve pressure on the wrists but is an easier push-up progression.